Bijective enumeration of some colored permutations given by the product of two long cycles: Characterisation and size of the image set

-\paragraph{The graph $G(\tau,\sigma)$ gives all the information we need!} Can we decide, using only $G(\tau,\sigma)$, whether $(\tau,\sigma)$ belongs to $\Im(\mm)$ or not?
+Can we decide, using only $G(\tau,\sigma)$, whether $(\tau,\sigma)$ belongs to $\Im(\mm)$ or not?
 There are two cases, in which the answer is obviously yes: \begin{enumerate} \item Let us suppose that $G(\tau,\sigma)$ is an oriented tree of root $\pi_0$ (all edges are oriented towards the root).
 In this case, we say that $(\tau,\sigma)$ has property $(P2)$.
 Then, the vertex $\pi_0$ can be completed only when all other vertices have been completed, \textit{i.e.} when all edges and thorns have already a label.
-That means that $e_0$ can be chosen as $\beta(i)$ only for $i=N$.
+That means that $e_0$ can be chosen as $\beta(i)$ only for $i=n$.
 Therefore, in this case, the procedure always succeeds and $(\tau,\sigma)$ belongs to $\Im(\mm)$.
 This is the case of $\ex{3}$. \item Let us suppose that $G(\tau,\sigma)$ contains an oriented cycle (eventually a loop).
 Then all the vertices of this cycle can never be completed.
-Therefore, the procedure always fails in this case and $(\tau,\sigma)$ does not belong to $\Im(\mm)$.
-This is the case of $\ex{2}$. \end{enumerate} In fact, we are always in one of these two cases (the proof of the following lemma is left to the reader): \begin{Lem} Let $G$ be an oriented graph whose vertices have out-degree $1$, except for one vertex $v_0$ which has out-degree $0$.
-Then $G$ is either an oriented tree of root $v_0$ or contains an oriented cycle. \end{Lem} \begin{proof} We consider two different cases: \begin{itemize} \item either, there exists a vertex $v$ with no paths from $v$ to $v_0$.
+Therefore in this situation the procedure always fails and $(\tau,\sigma)$ does not belong to $\Im(\mm)$.
+This is the case of $\ex{2}$. \end{enumerate} In fact, we are always in one of these two cases: \begin{Lem} Let $G$ be an oriented graph whose vertices have out-degree $1$, except one vertex $v_0$ which has out-degree $0$.
+Then $G$ is either an oriented tree with root $v_0$ or contains an oriented cycle. \end{Lem} \begin{proof} We consider two different cases: \begin{itemize} \item either, there exists a vertex $v$ with no paths from $v$ to $v_0$.
 In this case, we denote $v^1,v^2,\ldots$ the vertices such that $v^1$ is the successor of $v$ and $v^{i+1}$ is the successor of $v^i$.
 As the number of vertices is finite, there are at least two indices $i_1$ and $i_2$ such that $v^{i_1}=v^{i_2}$.
 The chain $v^{i_1}v^{i_1+1}\ldots v^{i_2}$ is an oriented loop. \item or there is a path from each vertex $v$ to $v_0$.
 So $G$ contains an oriented tree of root $v_0$.
 As the number of edges is exactly one less than the number of vertices, $G$ is an oriented tree.\qedhere \end{itemize} \end{proof}

 Finally, one has the following result: \begin{Prop} The mapping $\mm$ defines a bijection:

 \end{Prop}